Negotiating Effectively

 THE BALL IS ALWAYS IN YOUR COURT

 Generally, the world teaches if you have done your part, the ball is in the other persons’ court and you don’t have to think about it until they hit it back to you.
-You can go on and pay attention to other things.
+You can move on and pay attention to other things.
 I believe however, if I want the deal done, then the ball is always in my court.
-I don’t send anything out that I don’t have a follow-up system to.
+I don’t send anything out that I don’t have a follow-up system for.
 There is no ball in somebody else’s court; it is in mine until it’s done.

 So, I’ve set up a follow-up system that has served me well.
 Once we agree on a date or goal, you will receive a reminder from me.
 Everyone that works for me knows this too.
-The ball is always in their court and they have to subscribe to this.
+The ball is always in their court, and they have to subscribe to this.

-ACTION STEPS:
+ACTION STEPS

-Read through some additional tools on negotiating that I have found useful over the years.
+Read through some additional tools of negotiating that I have found useful over the years.
 If you are currently in a negotiation, do an audit and gauge your position.
 Do you have a good understanding of their goals and motivations?
 Have you clearly defined your priorities?
 Have you set up a reminder system?
 Focus on these key areas and push for a better negotiated deal.